mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

   file: /assets/feature.jpg
   alt: Collage of book covers in the Debate and Democracy collection and guide
 sections:
-  - heading: '"Dialogues in Democracy: In Conversation" '
+  - heading: "Dialogues in Democracy: In Conversation"
     subheading: Limited Podcast Series
     content:
       - type: cta